Certificate in Islamic Studies

 The Certificate in Islamic Studies provides students with comparative and interdisciplinary training needed to prepare them for careers in government, non-government organizations, and business where knowledge of Islam and the Muslim world is beneficial, and for graduate-level work in both disciplinary and area studies units.
 The certificate is open only to degree-seeking undergraduate students enrolled at Indiana University, Bloomington.

-Requirements for freshman entering in Fall 2016:
+Requirements for freshman entering in Fall 2016 or later:

 Complete a minimum of 24 credit hours from Islamic Studies coursework as follows:

 - One Islamic Studies ‘core course’: REL-A 270 Intro to Islam or HIST-C 205 Intro to Islamic Civilization or NELC-N 265 Intro to Islamic Civilization (3 cr.)